na-na-hi/renget/archive/SmileyNAIArtists.md

      NSFW is not my priority, so I will be adding samples more slowly.
 	All generations were generated with a x2 strength {{TAG}}.
 (I don't know if it is exactly x2, but I can't think of a better way to explain it now).

+## How to use
+The simplest and most recommended way to use this kind of styles is to literally put =={{%ARTIST%}}== as a tag inside the prompt, depending on the artist and the prompt used it can look more or less marked.

+It is also possible to "combine" styles between two or three artists, I leave this to your experimentation as it would be impossible to test and organize each one individually.

+## Glossary
+Easy way to go from one point in the list to another.
+[TOC3]

 ### [Doppel (Bonnypir)](https://danbooru.donmai.us/posts?tags=doppel_(bonnypir))
 It's not 100% true to the original style, but it's one of my favorite results even though you need a little bit of trickery to get good results.
 [NSFW Generations](https://files.catbox.moe/5g8bkz.png)